Forwardspace/SGE/docs/source/usage/style.rst

 Brackets/Parentheses
 --------------------
-The opening bracket is placed on the same line as the declaration requiring it.
+The opening bracket is placed on the same line as the expression requiring it.

 Example:
 ::